 Boxing Days were normally interesting enough, but when I opened the back door and was faced with a wall of snow above my head, moulded to the shape of the door, another world opened up.

 After breaking through the screen of driven snow, I was soon out into Cae Beili Glas, the steeply-sloping field next to our house, and soon there was a crowd of us doing snowy things while our parents tutted in the background, wondering what the world was coming to.

 Corrugated iron sheets and tea trays and other improvised sledges were dragged out, and the snowballs flew like pigeons.
 Snowmen were built and demolished, and a giant snowball rolled down the hill, ending up six feet tall.
 Hence the expression.

 The boys soon decided that a walk was called for.
 Like one of our rambling summer walks with dogs and sandwiches, only up to our knees in snow.
 It was a boy’s dream come true.

 Passing down the road into the village, the sight of more than a foot of snow covering everything was a beginning.
 At our age, we’d never seen anything like it before, and we would have been satisfied with that.
-Then we reached the Lliedi, and began to realise the scale of the event.
+Then we reached the River Lliedi, and began to realise the scale of the event.
 Apart from a little channel running down the middle, it was iced over, and there were genuine Walt Disney icicles from the branches of all the trees.
-The waterfall into the Lliedi was a pipe of glass channelling water raggedly down through the trees.
+Upstream, the waterfall into the river was a pipe of glass channelling water raggedly down through the trees.
 It was fascinating enough in its usual state.
 Now it was beyond description.
 We threw stones at it and brought it crashing down.

 Threading our way up the valley one spiky wonder followed another.
 The constant virgin fluffiness of the pure white drifts.
 The ecstatic flights of fancy of the random water frozen in time at the ends of branches, or on the green holly leaves, or draped around the arches of brickwork, or exaggerating the barbed wire fences.